 Kids First’s highly qualified team of speech pathologists, occupational therapists, psychologists and teachers has many years’ experience supporting children with disabilities.

 We’ve been accredited Helping Children with Autism providers since 2009 and Better Start for Children with Disability providers since 2011.

-Kids First is a NDIS Registered Provider and we can provide therapy and support services that will help your child meet his or her goals.
+Kids First is a NDIS Registered Provider and we provide therapy and support services that help children meet their goals.